MaxKalashnyk/kottans-frontend/README.md

 ## Friends App

+This task is reviewed and approved by @zonzujiro.

 [Demo](http://kalash14.github.io/friends-app/) | [Code](https://github.com/kalash14/friends-app)

 I have finished this interesting task.
 Here I have practiced with array methods, DOM manipulation, improved my skills with getting data from API using ES6 fetch method.